Atmospheric-Dynamics-GUF/PinCFlow.jl/README.md

      1. List all keyword arguments with descriptions (but without types and default values) in a `# Keywords` section, with one bullet for each.

-     1. List links to constructors/functions that are called in any of the explicitly defined constructor methods in a `# See also` section, with one bullet for each.
+     1. List links to constructors/functions that are called in any of the function's methods in a `# See also` section, with one bullet for each.

   - Type docstrings:

-     1. Include the exact full signature within a Julia code block, followed by a single descriptive (pseudo-)sentence and (if needed) a second paragraph with more details.
+     1. Include the exact full signature within a Julia code block, followed by a single descriptive (pseudo-)sentence and (if needed) a additional paragraphs with more details.

      1. If the type is composite, include the exact full signature within a Julia code block, followed by a single, descriptive sentence in imperative form and (if needed) additional paragraphs with more details, for each explicitly defined constructor method.